National Christian Party: Origins

 The origins of the National Christian Party trace back to A.C.
-Cuza's National-Christian Defense League (LANC) and Octavian Goga's National Agrarian Party (PNA), which had barely interacted during their existence before 1935 merger.
+Cuza's National-Christian Defense League (LANC) and Octavian Goga's National Agrarian Party (PNA), which had barely interacted during their existence before the 1935 merger.

 The National-Christian Defense League (LANC) was one of the first large-scale fascistic and antisemitic movements in interwar Romania.
 Founded in 1923 by A.C.
 Cuza (considered to be the most important ideologue of antisemitism in Romania), at the height of student violence in Romanian universities against Jews and various ethnic minorities, the League quickly gained support throughout the entire region of Moldova.
 LANC perpetuated and encouraged violent means of propaganda, ranging from street attacks and intimidation of political opponents to direct clashes and provocations against state authorities.

 The National Agrarian Party (PNA), however, had a completely different political background and evolution compared to LANC, which was essentially rooted in antisemitism.
 At its beginnings, the PNA manifested tolerance toward ethnic minorities and actively collaborated with them.
 Its statute even included provisions regarding the respect for ethnic minorities and their inherent characteristics.
 Octavian Goga, the founder of the PNA, was considered a friend and protector of the Jewish community in Romania by Leon Press, a Romanian Jewish industrialist and prominent member of the PNA.
 Beginning in 1933, continuing in 1934 and 1935, Octavian Goga began meeting regularly with Adolf Hitler and later with Benito Mussolini, the National Agrarian Party's ideology gradually started to reflect the influence of German National Socialism and Italian Fascist Corporatism, borrowing various doctrinal elements from both.

 The National Christian Party (PNC) inherited a wide range of doctrinal and organizational elements from the National-Christian Cuzist doctrine of the LANC, including blue-shirt uniforms, the Lăncierii paramilitary wing, flags (the Romanian tricolor bearing the swastika), and similar means of action — such as violently repressing the Legionary Movement and carrying out systematic genocides against Jews with its assault battalions.